isaacPowrie/C_LANGUAGE/README.md

 WHY I MADE THIS

 I am new to C!
 I created this program for fun and thought it would be a good first thing to share up here.
-If you have taken the time to check it out, and youre an experienced C coder and have advice or suggestions about the content, form or style I'd love to hear your feedback!
+If you have taken the time to check it out and youre an experienced C coder I'd love to hear your advice or suggestions about the content, form or style!
 If you are seeing this and you are also a C beginner, feel free to collaborate however you see fit and we can get to know this stuff together.

 Thanks all!